ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 deciding if i want to do my errand today or tomorrow morning which would take an hr T_T

+logging back in later today to github, got some things to do, pics this weekend, dunno sat or sun

 ------------------
 # Oct
 ------------------